Ylvauk/functions-practice/README.md

 ## Requirements

+To be considered complete:

+- The JavaScript file and `npm test` must run without errors
+- At least 12 out of 15 tests must pass

 There are a series of prompts inside [`lib/challenge.js`](lib/challenge.js).
 Work through all of the prompts.
 Each prompt is in the form of a JavaScript comment.
 Write your code to solve the prompt after the comment.